 Inspection Type Inspection Goals

 Device Inspections 40,000

 Package Inspections 1,250

 Price Verification Inspections 1,250

-Complaint Inspections estimate based on previous years 80
+Complaint Inspections as needed

-Total Planned Inspections FY 2025 42,580
+Total Planned Inspections FY 2026 42,500

-D. Weights and Measures Violations and Enforcement in FY 2023
+D. Weights and Measures Violations and Enforcement in FY 2024

 Inspectors send case reports for inspection-based incidents and complaint incidents to program specialists for review; the program specialist then submits the case file to Enforcement for further review.
 Once Enforcement receives the case, TDA's legal staff work on the case until resolution/discharge.
 There are many steps to resolve a case.
 More complex cases take longer to resolve.